thomas-mattsson/apic-remote-gw-temp/argocd/argo-setup/README.md

 applicationInstanceLabelKey: argocd.argoproj.io/instance
 ```

-To correctly show the DatapowerService CRD object as healthy when running, the following resource customization needs to be added:
+To correctly show the CRD types used in this project as healthy when running, the following resource customization needs to be added:

 ```yaml
   resourceCustomizations: |